adityarajsharma2393/SQL-Project---Streaming-Platform/README.md

 Netflix Movies and TV Shows Data Analysis

+###  Project Overview

+In this we  project analyzed a dataset of 8,807 rows and more than 100k datapoints, covering diverse attributes like content type, ratings, countries, durations, and genres.

 ## Objectives
 Analyze the distribution of content types (movies vs TV shows).
 Identify the most common ratings for movies and TV shows.